jaysylvester/citizen/README.md

       </p>
     </td>
     <td>
-      citizen writes log files to the <code>logs</code> directory in your app folder by default.
+      citizen writes log files to <code>/app/logs</code> directory in your app folder by default.
 Enter a different absolute path in this setting to change the location.
     </td>
   </tr>
   <tr>